Pornography

 Furthermore: There are also legal prohibitions on the use of pornography for adults.
 So-called "hardcore pornography" falls under this area.
 This includes: violent pornography, sexual acts with animals and above all child pornography.
 Anyone loading pornographic content like this onto their mobile phone or PC is liable for prosecution.
 For adults the possession or passing on of “soft” pornography is not punishable where they own it or are passing it on to other mutually consenting adults.

-If you come across websites on the Internet that present pornographic content without sufficient access control for minors, or if you accidentally come across websites with hardcore pornography, report this to the Internet Complaints Office and then delete the page immediately.
+If you come across websites on the Internet that contain pornographic content without sufficient access control for minors, or if you accidentally come across websites with hardcore pornography, report this to the Internet Complaints Office and then delete the site immediately.